Gajol/balance/_docs/rust/resume.md

 ​	__Process Automation__

 - Established and enforced governance boundaries for business automation solutions using our Service Management Low Code Application, Business Process Management and future Robotic Process Automation systems.
-- Communicated process automation benefits, limitations and roadmap towards citizen-enabled automation capabilities.
-The strategy was endorsed, and the directorate's three-year vision included low-code and robotic automation objectives.
+- Communicated process automation benefits, limitations and roadmap toward citizen-enabled automation capabilities.
+The endorsed strategy was incorporated into the directorate's three-year vision to modernize application health.
 - The guidance helped deliver business value efficiently with configured service-management portals for key business processes for 3,500 users.
 Digitizing these workflows provided accountability for both the process integrity and service level delays within organizational units.

 ​	__Governance & Architecture Review Boards__

-- Leading governance architecture review boards at director, architect and developer levels as either the chair or secretary.
+- Leading architecture governance boards at the director, architect and developer levels as either the chair or secretary.
 - Achieve consensus-based approvals through working groups and presentations to executive leaders.
-- Implement culture-change measures to increase idea generation across all levels by encouraging and supporting participation in a safe, sharing environment.
+- Implement culture-change measures to increase inclusivity and idea generation by encouraging and supporting participation in a safe, sharing environment.

 ---

+## Project Manager

-__Project Manager__: Public Safety Canada, Ottawa: July 2014 - July 2017: Cyber Security
+Public Safety Canada, Ottawa: July 2014 - July 2017: Cyber Security

 - Direct and coordinate the enterprise security review following the Canadian Centre for Cyber Security Harmonized Threat and Risk (HTRA) method.
-Produced a report on threats, risks and recommendations and requirements.
+Produced a report on threats, risks, recommendations and requirements.
 - Collaborated with security, information and IT stakeholders to categorize security assessment into enterprise requirements and recommendations.
 Organized a multi-year program to modernize the department's security posture.
 - Managed project to enable remote domestic and international access to highly classified information.
 Established a digital workflow process which ensured the security controls are implemented consistently for each installation.
 The digital process helped establish trust with department security allowing autonomous deployments which greatly improved deployment times.

 ---

+## Enterprise Architect

-__Enterprise Architect__: Innovapost: January 2013 - June 2014: Cloud
+Innovapost: January 2013 - June 2014: Cloud

 - Defined, communicated and led cloud integration strategies, patterns and governance for cloud-to-ground integrations.
 Integrations included over 150 integration end-points and 15 patterns with Canada Post's employees and business partners.
 - Created and communicated a Cloud Strategy identifying a maturity model, and the risk of moving to the cloud.
 The strategy was evidence-based using operational incident data across an enterprise portfolio of cloud and on-premise applications.
 - Designed and led the technical and application architecture components of a critical high-availability system for a business-to-business integration application.
 Established service level and operating level agreements (SLA and OLA) with the vendors.
 - Developed and led the communication and change management aspects of the changes with impacted partners and business units.
-Established governance on approved patterns based on content, and end-points (human or machine) resulting in significantly fewer incidents and improved service-levels.
+Established governance on approved patterns based on content, and end-points (human or machine) resulting in significantly fewer incidents and improved service levels.
 - Influenced development team to automate build and deployment across multiple environments leading to low-effort repeatable deployments with improved reliability, integrity and agility.

 ---

+## Application Architect

-__Application Architect__: Genband: July 2010 - December 2012: Unified Communications
+Genband: July 2010 - December 2012: Unified Communications

 - Defined software architecture for a unified communications system providing voice, messaging, presence and other collaboration capabilities for both legacy, mobile and desktop phones.
 - Defined major software components and led teams in developing C++ and Java-based systems using Agile Scrum methodologies.